astronozem/Emergent-Superfluid-Gravity/README.md

 *Figure 2: Predicted vector-mode B-mode power spectrum from QCD-era helical superfluid turbulence (fiducial model peaking at $\sim 35\,000 \, \mu\mathrm{K}^2$, strong model $\sim 110\,000 \, \mu\mathrm{K}^2 in \ell(\ell+1)C_\ell/2\pi)$ compared to lensing B-modes, current 95% CL limits, and projected sensitivities of Simons Observatory, CMB-S4, and LiteBIRD.*

 <div style="page-break-after: always;"></div>

+## Collapsing star core bounce signature predictions addendum

+The **Principle of Cosmological Identity** (Section 3) posits that the gravitational field saturates at a maximal curvature/density state ($\Gamma_{\max}$), replacing the General Relativistic singularity with a regular superfluid core.
+This foundational deviation from GR must manifest in the most extreme strong-field events, such as the core-collapse of massive stars.

+The collapse dynamics leading to a proto-neutron star (PNS) or a black hole (BH) are governed by the equation of state (EoS) at super-nuclear densities.
+While the high-acceleration limit ensures that the metric outside the collapsing core recovers GR exponentially, the saturation boundary condition $\Gamma_{\max}$ is predicted to alter the EoS in the core's interior.

+### Prediction: Gravitational Wave Echoes from Non-Singular Horizons

+Specifically, if the final compact object is a regularized black hole (a "soliton" of the superfluid vacuum), the true singularity is replaced by the $\Gamma_{\max}$ core.
+The structure of the horizon is then slightly perturbed from the pure GR Kerr/Schwarzschild solution.
+This regularized horizon may support small, short-lived **gravitational wave echoes**—minute ringing signals that follow the main BH ringdown phase—as GWs interact with the non-singular core.
+The detection of such echoes, distinct from the prompt ringdown signal predicted by GR, would be direct evidence of the $\Gamma_{\max}$ saturation condition and the non-singular nature of the black hole interior.

+<div style="page-break-after: always;"></div>

 ## Action (fully relativistic, diffeomorphism-invariant)